Zaid-Ajaj/the-elmish-book/chapters/scaling/intent.md

 ### The `Intent` Type

-The best way to communicate intensions of certain parts of the application is to encode them using the type system and have the compiler help us figure out from the parent program point of view what we should inspect and what we should intercept: enter the `Intent` type.
+The best way to communicate intentions of certain parts of the application is to encode them using the type system and have the compiler help us figure out from the parent program point of view what we should inspect and what we should intercept: enter the `Intent` type.

 > The `Intent` type is also known as `ExternalMsg`.